RaghuSai-09/HTML_JS/README.md

 # HTML_JS

-In this, We are going to build a simple music player using JS and basic HTML.
+In this, We are going to build some web-applications using JS and basic HTML.
+Hope you it wound be helpful.
+Thank you